theHdd4/TrinityFastAPIDjangoReact/README.md

   ```

   The root domain (`quantmatrixai.com`) only serves the static frontend via
   Nginx.
-When `VITE_BACKEND_ORIGIN` is not provided the frontend automatically
+Configure Nginx as shown in `TrinityFrontend/nginx.conf` so `/api/`
-  switches API calls to the `admin` subdomain.
-Configure Nginx as shown in
+  paths are proxied to the Django container.
+Set `VITE_BACKEND_ORIGIN` only if
-  `TrinityFrontend/nginx.conf` if you want to proxy `/api/` paths instead.
+  the APIs live on a different domain such as the `admin` subdomain.

 Docker and Node.js must be installed locally.
 The Python dependencies listed in
 `TrinityBackendDjango/requirements.txt` and